Vitzeno/GravitationalFieldSimulation/README.md

 - r<sup>2</sup> is the radial distance between the centers of M<sub>1</sub> and M<sub>2</sub>

 Implementation details can be found [here](https://github.com/Vitzeno/WebGL/blob/master/src/scenes/solar-system/planet.tsx#L53).

+## Calculating Orbital Velocities

+Once the simulation is up and running the difficult part is figuring out the initial position and velocities of celestial bodies in order to achieve a "stable" orbit.

+Since we know that F<sub>C</sub> F<sub>G</sub> are equal but opposite forces we can derive a formula to calculate the orbital velocity needed to sustain an orbit around a given object.
+This does make the assumption that the orbiting object M<sub>2</sub> will have negligible mass in comparison to M<sub>1</sub>.
+Below is an illustration of how this is derived and more details can be found [here](https://www.youtube.com/watch?v=nxD7koHdQhM) and [here](https://physics.stackexchange.com/questions/306198/minimum-velocity-to-maintain-orbit-around-a-perfect-sphere).

 ## Custom Scenes